altenderfer/mindfeeder2/README.md

 You can try adjusting the ```--prompt_input``` command line argument to provide additional context or guidance for the model.
 This may help in generating more relevant and accurate instruction and output pairs.
 See the sample below:

 ```
-python mindfeeder2-open-ai-gen.py --apikey=your_api_key --input=input.txt --prompt_input "Be very detailed with your responses and use bullet points as necessary to organize the outputs."
+python mindfeeder2-open-ai-gen.py --apikey=your_api_key --input=input.txt --prompt_input "Be very detailed with your responses and use bullet points as necessary to organize the material."
 ```

 ### How can I obtain an API key for OpenAI?